-Recognizing mainboard components of Desktop – Part 1
+Recognizing components of the motherboard – Part 1

 This post is lesson 4 of 16 in the subject Computer Hardware Practice